Vitamin E Supplement Benefits and Dosage

 Antioxidant - Memory - Immunity

-Vitamin E is shown to protect from cognitive decline and memory loss, and promote proper function of the central and peripheral nervous system.
+Vitamin E is shown to protect from cognitive decline and memory loss, and promote the proper function of the central and peripheral nervous system.

 Antioxidants are essential for brain health as they fight free radicals caused by oxidative stress which can cause cells to age.
-These are chemical reactions which occur naturally in the body, but everyday environmental stress like pollution, and lifestyle factors like exercise, smoking and drinking all lead to an increase in oxidative stress and increase our requirements for antioxidants
+These are chemical reactions which occur naturally in the body, but everyday environmental stress like pollution and lifestyle factors like exercise, smoking and drinking all lead to an increase in oxidative stress and increase our requirements for antioxidants

 Helps maintain healthy skin and eyes